-During the fiscal year ended June 30, 2007, assessments were collected for heart and lung claims.
-The Board directed that 100% of these assessments be placed in the claims account to pay future losses relating to these types of claims and therefore not transferring 25% to the operating account.
+During the fiscal years ended June 30, 2008 and 2007, assessments were collected for heart and lung claims.
+The Board directed that 100% of these assessments be placed in the claims account to pay future losses relating to these types of claims and not transferring 25% to the operating account.